Hepatitis B Screening

 Non-viral forms of hepatitis are less common than viral hepatitis.

-Nonalcoholic Fatty Liver Disease (NAFLD).
-NAFLD affects 10 - 24% of the population.
-It covers several conditions, including nonalcoholic steatohepatitis (NASH).
+Nonalcoholic Fatty Liver Disease (NAFLD): NAFLD encompasses several conditions, including nonalcoholic steatohepatitis (NASH).
 NAFLD has features similar to alcoholic hepatitis, particularly a fatty liver, but it occurs in individuals who drink little or no alcohol.
 Severe obesity and diabetes are the major risk factors for NAFLD and they also increase the likelihood of complications from NAFLD.
 NAFLD is usually benign and very slowly progressive.
-In certain patients, however, it can lead to cirrhosis, liver failure, or liver cancer.
+In certain people, however, it can lead to cirrhosis, liver failure, or liver cancer.

 Risk Factors and Transmission